 Old Jesse Mann truck seen here outside what is now our Haslemere branch.
 Set back to the left of the shop, as it still is today, was the old Jesse Mann stable, which we once used as an office but it now forms part of our shop.

-David Mann (grandson of Jesse Mann junior, and whose father was the second youngest of 9 children) with input from Trevor Hill (referred to later below), kindly supplied the following background information.
+David Mann (grandson of Jesse Mann junior, and whose father was the second youngest of 9 children) with input from Trevor Hill (referred to later below) and Donald Mann's wife Joy, kindly supplied the following background information.

 Jesse Mann junior, was born in Cranleigh, Surrey in 1868.
 He was the son of Jesse Mann, a steam-driven timber mill owner in Cranleigh.
 Jesse junior moved to Bell Road Haslemere in 1902 (after the birth of his sixth child) and took over an existing timber merchant's property on what was then known as Carpenters Heath.
 The premises had previously been occupied by Benjamin Puttick - an ancestor of Trevor Hill.
 According to census returns, Benjamin had moved from Fernhurst to live at the house on the land known as Fleur-de-Lys, between 1861 and 1901.